hashicorp/terraform-aws-terraform-enterprise/examples/personas-bank/README.md

 - Valid DNS Zone managed in Route53
 - Valid AWS ACM certificate

-When deploying in an existing VPC the `bastion` and `networking` submodules will not be used.
+When deploying in an existing VPC, the `networking` submodule will not be used.
 Therefore when deploying, the existing VPC must have:

 - Public and private subnets